 There are many options when it comes to staying in Brașov – from cheap to expensive.
 With Romania being quite affordable you tend to get a lot of bang for your buck.
 Although Romania is part of the EU, it still uses its local currency the RON/lei.

 I checked into the charming yet creepy, Drachenhaus Hotel.
 In the heart of the old town, Drachenhaus was the ideal location when welcoming me to Transylvania.
 It’s one of the oldest buildings in town – nearly 200 years; but comes with all of the amenities of a new hotel.
-Complete with a breakfast buffet expect to receive WiFi, good customer service, and toiletries; with a no frills room.
+Complete with a breakfast buffet expect to receive WiFi, good customer service, and toiletries; with a no-frills room.
 If the Drachenhaus Hotel doesn’t seem to suit you try your luck at booking.com to compare hotels and rates.

 Still can’t find what you’re looking for?
 Another option is to choose an Airbnb.
 Airbnb is quite common all around Romania including in Brașov.
-I’d recommend staying as close to old town as you can get.
+I’d recommend staying as close to the old town as you can get.
 If you’re new to Airbnb make sure to use my referral code for a $55 credit.

 Day 1 – Exploring the main Brasov attractions

-I always begin my new day in a new city with the free walking tour.
+I always begin my new day in a new city with a free walking tour.
 If you make it in time, opt for the tour with Walkabout Free Walking Tour; they do a good job of getting you out of the old town to explore beyond the walls.
 Expect to learn a lot of history as you move your way through the streets and roads of the city.
 However, if a walking tour isn’t for you, Brașov is a completely walkable and easy town to navigate on your own.

-Also make it a point to visit the Brasov tourist attractions.
+Also, make it a point to visit the Brasov tourist attractions.
 Spend time in the main square – Piața Sfatului – where you’ll come across bars, restaurants, bookstores, and souvenir stores galore!
 From the main square tiny twisting streets snake their way through the city.
 You could spend hours walking from street to street taking in all that Brașov offers.
 While you’re sightseeing, make sure to hit the Black Church – black because it caught fire.
 Strada Sforii Street – the narrowest street in Eastern Europe and what once was an access street for firefighters.
 Today, however, the street acts as a street art gallery!
 And make sure to walk through Catherine’s Gate on your way to St. Nicholas Church – a Romanian Orthodox church established in 1292.
-If it’s nice out you might opt to take the Tampa Cable Car up to the “Brasov” sign to get a birds eye view of the town.
+If it’s nice out you might opt to take the Tampa Cable Car up to the “Brasov” sign to get a birds-eye view of the town.

 For dinner head to Sub Tâmpa for Romanian cuisine overlooking the town.
 With both indoor and outdoor seating, this is a popular restaurant amongst locals so making a reservation ahead of time may be worth it.
 If you want to try Romanian wine, head to Le Sommelier.